 A frequently chosen option, as it offers such a sleek finish.
 However, be aware of the grout cleaning required in between the stones.
 Ceramic and porcelain both look stunning, but be aware ceramic does not have the same colouring all the way through, meaning any chips to the surface would be extremely obvious; of the two, porcelain would be the tougher option.

 This type of flooring has come a long way and now has many patterns and modern looks to suit every style.

 A beautiful, and sometimes costly option, this will certainly need more care than the other; for example, ensuring it is well-oiled and sanded.
 However, the overall look and feel will often outweigh the maintenance required.
 A more purse-friendly alternative would be to go for the engineered version; it requires far less maintenance and is easier to keep clean.

 As with everything, there are positives and negatives, and ultimately, you need to make a choice with which you are happy – after all, you will be the one living in and using it every day.
-Perhaps sit down with your partner or housemate, over a coffee, and make a list of exactly what you want.
+So when choosing flooring options in kitchen extensions, perhaps sit down with your partner or housemate.
+Have a coffee, and make a list of exactly what you want.
 A top ten – or at least top five – wish list will help to go a long way when making the final decision.
 Good luck!

 If you have some ideas about an extension to your home, please contact our Enquiries Team.
 You can call them on 0207 495 6561 or email firstname.lastname@example.org to arrange a FREE Design Consultation with one of our friendly architectural designers.